latolukasz/beeorm-doc/docs/guide/search.md

 </code-block>
 </code-group>

 You can also provide optional parameters to define which references should be loaded.
-You can read more about this feature on [CRUD/loading references](/guide/crud.html#loading-references) page.
+You can read more about this feature on the [CRUD/loading references](/guide/crud.html#loading-references) page.

 <code-group>
 <code-block title="code">